Nursing Faculty Shortage

 Higher compensation in clinical and private-sector settings is luring current and potential nurse educators away from teaching.

-According to the American Academy of Nurse Practitioners, the average salary of a nurse practitioner, across settings and specialties, is $94,050.
-By contrast, AACN reported in March 2013 that master's prepared faculty earned an annual average salary of $80,690.
+According to the American Academy of Nurse Practitioners, the average salary of a nurse practitioner, across settings and specialties, is $91,310.
+By contrast, AACN reported in March 2014 that the average salary for a master’s-prepared Assistant Professor in schools of nursing was $73,633.

 Master's and doctoral programs in nursing are not producing a large enough pool of potential nurse educators to meet the demand.